Secure Cloud Printing: Is Printing via Google Chrome OS Worth the Risk?

 Probably the biggest benefit of Google Cloud printing is that it simplifies enterprise printing structures and also the complex coordination of hardware across a wide network of computers.

-The print job is not processed on the endpoint submitting the job, or in the same network, but is rendered on cloud computing infrastructure, and then sent back down to the target printer in a format the printer understands (such as Postscript).
+The Major risk in clouding printing is that the print job is not processed on the endpoint submitting the job, or in the same network, but is rendered on cloud computing infrastructure, and then sent back down to the target printer in a format the printer understands (such as Postscript).

 The standout security risk to Cloud Printing is that the print job is not rendered on hardware that is owned and controlled by your enterprise.